iotashan/TiTouchImageView/README.md

 ### image

-Accepts a string path to a local file, or a TiBlob image object.
+Accepts a string path to a local file, remote files or a TiBlob image object.

 ### maxZoom